F18

 Possible Causes

-Open-circuit grill heating element, Burnt or loose wiring at grill terminals, Faulty grill relay on control board, Overtemperature cut-out tripped near grill area
+Open-circuit grill heating element, burnt or loose wiring at grill terminals, faulty grill relay on control board, overtemperature cut-out tripped near the grill area.

 How to Fix / Troubleshooting

-Safety first: Disconnect mains power and allow the oven to cool fully before inspection.
+Safety first: Disconnect mains power and allow the oven to cool completely before inspection.

-- Visual inspection: Look at the grill element inside the oven for visible breaks, blisters, or burn marks.
+• Visual inspection: Visually inspect the grill element inside the oven for visible breaks, blisters, or burn marks.

-- Access terminals: Remove the rear panel to access the grill element terminals.
-Check for loose or burnt connectors.
+• Access terminals: Remove the rear panel to access the grill element terminals, and check for loose or burnt connectors.

-- Test continuity: Disconnect one terminal and measure resistance across the grill element.
+• Test continuity: Disconnect one terminal and measure the resistance across the grill element.
 Infinite resistance indicates a failed element.

-- Check safety thermostat: Some models have a thermal cut-out near the grill.
-Test it for continuity; if open, it may have tripped due to overheating and may need replacement.
+• Check safety thermostat: Some models have a thermal cut-out near the grill.
+Test it for continuity; if open, it may have tripped due to overheating and might need replacement.

-- Replace components: Replace a faulty grill element or tripped/open safety thermostat with DeLonghi-approved parts.
-If these are good but F18 persists, the grill relay on the control board may be defective and the board should be replaced.
+• Replace components: Replace a faulty grill element or a tripped/open safety thermostat with DeLonghi-approved parts.
+If these components are functional but F18 persists, the grill relay on the control board may be defective, and the board should be replaced.

 Advertisements